cc-tweaked/CC-Tweaked/doc/guides/startup_files.md

 module: [kind=guide] startup_files
 ---

-# Running code when a computer boots
+# Running code when a computer turns on

 :::note Use case
 You might be aware that CC computers restart when the chunk they are in reloads, one of the uses of startup files provides a way to have the CC computer run arbitrary code after it has finished turning on.
 Currently, this is the closest that CC has to persistence built-in.